-Between management and team there still seems to be a divide, as only 30% of employees feel they receive valuable feedback to help them achieve their potential.
+How good employee feedback is depends on who you ask.
+Between management and team there still seems to be a divide.
+Only 30% of employees feel they receive valuable feedback to help them achieve their potential.
 In contrast, the same PwC survey shows that nearly 70% of employees express a desire for meaningful feedback and state it would encourage engagement and effort in the workplace.
 That’s a huge potential to let go to waste.

 Meaningful Feedback: An Introduction

 Meaningful employee feedback is more than an evaluation of performance or attitude; it’s an open conversation between leaders and their team.
 Both sides give and receive insights, which can improve the performance of all parties involved.
 Open communication can be difficult, but valuable.
 When there is an atmosphere of trust and stability, it provides the proper groundwork for creativity and new ideas that create growth and many kinds of profit.
 One of these profits is in productivity and enthusiasm.
 In a company with average employee engagement, one can expect the status quo.
 Many employees will only feel inspired to do what is required of them.
 Motivated employees, in contrast, who connect with their team and company, naturally go above and beyond.
 When people are invested and involved, they are more likely to show initiative and bring all their resources to bear on company goals, which have now become something more; they’ve become team goals and achievements.

 To make the best of meaningful feedback you have to meet team members where they are and help them reach where they should be.
 Being active and aware of individuals and their productivity allows you to help them shape their work.
 Rather than a delayed criticism long after the issue occurred, giving constructive feedback early on allows employees to improve and accomplish their goals, and allows all sides to gain an understanding of each other and their expectations.